 Greg Filbeck, DBA, CFA, FRM, PRM, CAIA, University of Kentucky.
 Investments, portfolio theory, and corporate finance.
 Research studies are focused within the investments, portfolio management, and behavioral finance areas.
 In addition to ten years of experience in academia, he has seven years of experience as senior vice president of Schweser, a division of Kaplan, Inc. where he headed the content and curriculum areas and started and lead marketing and sales areas.

 John Fizel, Ph.D., Michigan State University.
-Research and teaching interests include applied microeconomic analysis; industrial organization and behavior; managerial economics; econometrics; regulation and antitrust; managerial decision making; sports economics.
-Dr. Fizel has been a consultant for major league baseball players' agents and the Attorney General's office of the Commonwealth of Pennsylvania.
+Research and teaching interests include applied microeconomic analysis; industrial organization and behavior; managerial economics and decision analysis; econometrics; and sports economics.
+Dr. Fizel is the former director of the Penn State iMBA progam and has been a consultant for major league baseball players' agents and the Attorney General's office of the Commonwealth of Pennsylvania.

 Kenneth K. T. Louie, Ph.D., University of Illinois at Urbana Champaign.
 International trade and finance, labor economics, economic development.
 Professor Louie has received the Penn State Behrend Council of Fellows Award for Excellence in Teaching and the Guy W. Wilson Award for Excellence in Advising, and was a Fulbright Lecturer in the People's Republic of China in 1998.
 He has consulted for GTE.